john/drive.vote/doc/simulator.md

 The driver events are:
 - move: requires ``lat`` and ``lng`` and updates the driver's location with those absolute values
 - move_by: requires ``lat`` and ``lng`` and shifts the driver's location with those relative values
+- accept_nearest_ride: accepts the nearest waiting ride
+- pickup_ride: marks the active ride as picked up
+- complete_ride: marks the active ride as complete

 Here is a single driver that will just fire one event, to move to a specific location 30 seconds into the simulation: